 It’s fair to say I’m not the biggest fan of heights.
 I’ve been up the CN Tower and the Empire State Building, but not climbed the steps myself.
 Fortunately, you can simply zip up to the top of those in an elevator.
-So in Sydney, I did something a little crazier and did the Sydney Harbour Bridge Climb.
+So, after a visit to Government House in Sydney, I did something a little crazier and did the Sydney Harbour Bridge Climb.
 It’s certainly a bucket list item I was very pleased to tick off.

 The Rocks, Sydney

 I woke up bright and early in preparation for my climb.
 The Sydney Harbour Bridge Climb kicks off from The Rocks.
 The Rocks is Sydney’s historic region where it’s colourful convict past began.
 It’s located harbour side and boasts wonderful views of both the Sydney Opera House and the Harbour Bridge.
 It’s where European settlement began, and nowadays juxtaposes the historic with the new.
 You can wander down the cobbled streets and find bustling restaurants, bars, and markets.

 The Rocks is where you embark on the Sydney Harbour Bridge Climb.
 I chose the Classic Bridge Climb.
 It’s around 3.5 hours long, 1,332 steps, and you normally have around 14 people in your group.
 The classic climb will take you all the way up to the upper arch, and you can choose from going at dawn, in the day, at twilight or at night.
 There’s also a Bridge Climb Express, which is a little shorter and has fewer stops.
 It’s perfect for those with less time but a greater level of fitness.
 A Bridge Climb sampler takes you halfway to the top, perfect for those afraid of heights but not wanting to miss out.

 The Sydney Harbour Bridge Climb